Puputnik/CNV_Methylation_Genome_Biol_2022/README.md

 ```
 create a 2 column dict_chr.tsv file with:
 1) Contig in the reference used for methylation analysis
-2) Contig in ChrN format
+2) Contig in chrN format

+You can find the dict_chr.tsv files used for Katsman et al. in ~/CNV_meth/Utility/
+For Deepsignal methylation analysis we used GCF_000001405.39_GRCh38.p13 as reference genome.
+~/CNV_meth/Utility/dict_chr_DEEPSIGNAL.tsv
 ```
 NC_000001.11	chr1
 NC_000002.12	chr2